parkin-lin/vite-library-strict-mode/README.md

 ### Step3: DIY your config

 - Modify the config in package.json, such like `name`, `author` and so on.
 - Remove the LICENSE file.
-Generate your own LICENSE.
+DIY your own LICENSE.
 In this template, we use MIT LICENSE as default.
-If you want to use it too, you must replace the author with your name in the LICENSE file.
+If you want to use it too, you must replace the author with your own name in the LICENSE file.
+- DIY your README.md & remove README.zh-CN.md as you wish.
 - DIY other config as you wish.